abhishekshah25/zillow-data-pipeline/README.md

 The pipeline leverages the following AWS services:

 1. Amazon EC2: Hosts Apache Airflow for orchestrating the ETL processes.
-2. AWS S3: Holds the raw data which arrives in the form of JSON to be later used by Lambda for data transformation.
+2. AWS S3: Holds the raw data which arrives in the form of JSON to be later used by AWS Lambda for data transformation.
 3. AWS Lambda: Handles data transformation tasks using triggers based on the raw data present in the Amazon S3 buckets.
 4. Amazon Redshift: Stores and analyzes the transformed data.
 5. Amazon QuickSight: Visualizes the Amazon Redshift data for insightful reporting.